Functionable/BlurEngineLuaDocs/docs/index.md

 - - -

-This wiki should be 99.9% accurate for the current release, which is Alpha 1.1.1!
+This wiki should be 99.9% accurate for the current preview version: Alpha 1.2.0-pre2

 BlurEngine is a rather simple game engine, with the main scripting API being implemented in Lua.